 - Will I receive a refund if my candidates withdraw from their exams?

-A full refund or free transfer to another session will be issued if a written request is received up to two weeks after the closing date for the Session in which candidates have been entered.
+A full refund or free transfer to another session will be issued if a written request is received up to one week after the closing date for the Session in which candidates have been entered.

-A 50% refund will be issued if written notice of withdrawal is received between two and four weeks after the closing date but if transferring to another session fees will apply.
+A 50% refund will be issued if written notice of withdrawal is received between one and two weeks after the closing date but if transferring to another session fees will apply.

 - How can I transfer a student's practical exam date and what will it cost?